-- Gain understanding of problems and management at each of the four stages. - Understand the impact and implications of hospitalisation on people with Parkinson's. - Increase knowledge of impact and management of some non-motor symptoms. - Gain knowledge of the best practice and current evidence based therapy management of Parkinson's disease, including physiotherapy, occupational therapy and speech & language therapy. - Address issues raised from National NICE Audit of therapy in Parkinson's.
+- Gain understanding of problems and management at each stage of Parkinson's, with emphasis on the complex stage and the palliative approach to management. - Gain an understanding of multidisciplinary team working in Parkinson's, incorporating an understanding of emotion, behaviour and cognition. - Understand the impact and implications of hospitalisation on people with Parkinson's. - Increase knowledge of impact and management of motor and non-motor symptoms - To gain knowledge of the best practice and current evidence-based management of Parkinson's Disease, including Physiotherapy, Occupational Therapy and Speech & Language Therapy